The Town Hall

 Present & Future

-The Seaton Gateway Theatre Company works with local schools providing work experience in the venue and stage management, as well as the opportunity for youths to join workshops in Theatre Productions with our Sound and Lighting Technician Paul Hotchkiss.
+The Seaton Gateway Theatre Company works with local schools offering work experience in the venue and stage management, as well as the opportunity for young people to work with our Sound and Lighting Technician Paul Hotchkiss.

 Over the years The Seaton Gateway Theatre Company has established the Town Hall as an increasingly popular multifunctional venue.
 The theatre plays an important role in social inclusion and has a significant effect on local regeneration and on people’s lives.
 The theatre engages with people in the community and the passion and enthusiasm from the patrons and volunteers is inspiring.

 The wide and varied entertainment programme helps spread Arts & Culture across the UK, giving exposure to art forms to rural communities who might not otherwise have the opportunity.

 The growing success contributes to the vitality and vibrancy of Seaton, encouraging the evening economy and increasing footfall.
 The popularity of the varied events and Cinema picnic nights contribute to the local economy through audience and visitor spend, the use of local suppliers, and their impact on the local labour market.